eltrino/diamantedesk-application/README.md

          php app/console diamante:emailprocessing:pipe <  /path/to/emails/stream

 This command is only applicable when DiamanteDesk and email server are installed on the same server machine.
 It includes piping method which has a remarkable advantage over a IMAP, as,  when using piping, all the emails get to the system and are converted into tickets or comments **immediately**, unlike when using IMAP which sends polls to the remote server within scheduled time (at least 1 minute).
 This advantage allows to quicky react on customer requests or solve any issues on a real-time basis.

+## Contributing

+We appreciate any effort to make DiamanteDesk functionality better; therefore, we welcome all kinds of contributions in the form of bug reporting, patches submition, feature requests or documentation enhancement.
+Please refer to the DiamanteDesk [guidelines for contributing](http://docs.diamantedesk.com/en/latest/developer-guide/contributing.html) if you wish to be a part of the project.